 The 2009 report also makes it clear that a SIPP operator should have systems and controls which adequately safeguarded their clients' interests.
 So, it was good practice to confirm a firm had the appropriate permissions and to do so in a way which adequately safeguarded their clients' interests.
 And I don't think simply asking the firm if it had the permissions or requiring it to sign something providing this confirmation was sufficient to meet this standard of good practice.
-This is a view Westerby itself appears to have shared at the time.
-I say that because it's previously told us its procedure was to check the Register every time a SIPP application is received from an introducer, and every time advisor fees are paid from the SIPP.
+This is a view Westerby itself appears to have shared at the time, as it has told us it checked the Register at the point that it received Mr H's SIPP application.
+It's also told us its procedure was to check the Register every time a SIPP application is received from an introducer, and every time adviser fees are paid from the SIPP.
 It says that, in its view, this demonstrates good practice, as per the FSA's 2009 Thematic Review Report.
 And that's a view I share.